* Did you realise what happens when you consume aspartame? Ordinary sugar is actually better for you, even if it does have a few more calories:

 Early August only: chard, florence fennel, spring onions, turnip.

-And don’t forget that for successful winter growing, many seeds can still be sown this time of the year, in late summer/early autumn: see http://www.verticalveg.org.uk/winter-growing-its-time-to-plan-and-sow/.
+And don’t forget that for successful winter growing, there are many seeds which can be sown this time of the year, in late summer/early autumn: see http://www.verticalveg.org.uk/winter-growing-its-time-to-plan-and-sow/.

 PEAS with BRAISED LETTUCE for 1 or 2.